PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 First question that might come to your mind : Why is there QA on each PR ?
 Why not testing only during build release ?

 - The earlier a bug is detected in the process, the easier it is to fix it
-- Test on each PR allows us to make more detailed tests, and to improve the overall quality of the PrestaShop solution
+- Test each PR allows us to make more detailed tests, and to improve the overall quality of the PrestaShop solution
 - There can be several months between the merge of a PR and the first test of the release, enough time for the author of the PR to have “forgotten” what he did exactly.

 ### How do you choose which PR should be tested first ?